 The Dalmatian coast is one of the more year-round, travel-friendly destinations.
 From warm and mild winters to scorching hot summers, you don’t need to worry about the weather when booking your Dalmatian Coast trip.

-If you’re coming over the winter months, pack light layers and a raincoat, but remember to bring warm clothes if you want to head into the mountainous regions along the coast, as the higher up you go, the more likely there’ll be frost and snow.
+If you’re coming over the winter months, pack light layers and a raincoat, but remember to bring warm clothes if you want to head into the mountainous regions along the coast, as the higher you go, the more likely it is to be frosty and snowy.

 Spring and autumn have some rainy days, especially in April, September, and October, but they still get a lot of sun, and the drop in temperatures compared to the summer months is no bad thing – July and August really can get too hot!

-Over the summer months, it’s usual for it to get to 30 degrees throughout the day, and even at night, temperatures rarely drop below 20 degrees.
-It’s not hard to see why you’d be looking to catch a summer tan love coming to Croatia in July and August.
+Over the summer months, it’s usual for temperatures to reach 30 degrees throughout the day, and even at night, temperatures rarely drop below 20 degrees.
+It’s not hard to see why you’d be looking to catch a summer tan, love coming to Croatia in July and August.

-Another thing worth thinking about is the sea temperature.
-If you’re visiting the coast, you’ll want to spend as much time as possible in the water, but snorkeling is far less fun when the water is cold and your lips start turning blue!
+Another thing worth considering is the sea temperature.
+If you’re visiting the coast, you’ll want to spend as much time as possible in the water, but snorkeling is far less fun when the water is cold, and your lips start turning blue!

 The Dalmatian coast is split up into three regions: northern, central, and southern Dalmatia.